-Here is what we think is the best homemade RV holding tank treatment, plus the best environmentally-friendly commercial product to keep your RV smelling fresh.
+Here is what we think is the best homemade RV holding tank treatment, PLUS the best environmentally-friendly commercial product to keep your RV smelling fresh, and a BONUS product to try.

 Unless you have a small RV, your vehicle has holding tanks.
 Since those RV tanks are designed to hold all kinds of liquids, they can emit some unpleasant smells if untreated.